osinkolu/Agrobot-APIs/README.md

 Accesss to the API is granted freely, there is no authentication put in place currently

-The API has been deployed on AWS via Elastic Beanstalk.
-It is accessible via: http://crop-recommendation-environment.eba-2rwziixn.eu-west-1.elasticbeanstalk.com/ you'll need to post your input Json format and select the endpoint you need.
+The API has been deployed on **GCP** with CI-CD.
+It is accessible via: https://croprecommendation-zc6ytsujkq-uw.a.run.app/ you'll need to post your input Json format.

 There are two formats.

-Format one is when you provide all the data, below is the sample of the request we expect.
+* Format one is when you provide all the data, below is the sample of the request we expect.

 ``` {
 "raw_values":[